 As a long -time tech early adopter, I’ve also been interested in interactive marketing research, looking at social media risks to brands, consumer responses to holographic consumption, digital privacy in a new era of information and data collection, and the relationship between computer-mediated environments and social desirability bias.

-Additionally, I love the Montreal Canadiens, coffee, music (of virtually all sorts — five favorite bands include Radiohead, Sigur Rós, U2, Coldplay, and Wilco), and doing the New York Times crossword puzzles.
+Additionally, I love the Montreal Canadiens, specialty third wave coffee, music (of virtually all sorts — five favorite bands include Radiohead, Sigur Rós, U2, Coldplay, and Wilco), and doing the New York Times crossword puzzles.
 My favorite periodicals are the Financial Times and the Economist (not that I have much time to read them these days).
-I’m also a proud new dad learning the ropes of parenting of a beautiful baby girl.
+I’m also a proud dad learning the ropes of parenting of a toddler.

 Methods and Statistics

 • Research Methods (Ronald Karren, Management, Fall 2009)